MasterGar1/sugaming-game-jam-2024/README.md

-# sugaming-game-jam-2024
+# Desastra
-A game by "The Sitters"
+A game by "The Sitters" for the SUGAMING Game jam 2024